Q. Does the ACA require infertility treatment to be covered by health insurance?

-Nineteen states have laws that require at least some coverage for infertility treatment on state-regulated health plans: Arkansas, California, Colorado (effective as of 2022), Connecticut, Delaware, Hawaii, Illinois, Louisiana, Maryland (coverage enhanced as of 2021 as a result of SB988), Massachusetts, Montana, New Hampshire, New Jersey, New York, Ohio, Rhode Island, Texas, Utah, and West Virginia.
-Four of these states — Colorado, Delaware, New Hampshire, and Utah — have joined this list since 2018.
+Eighteen states have laws that require at least some coverage for infertility treatment on state-regulated health plans: Arkansas, California, Connecticut, Delaware, Hawaii, Illinois, Louisiana, Maryland (coverage enhanced as of 2021 as a result of SB988), Massachusetts, Montana, New Hampshire, New Jersey, New York, Ohio, Rhode Island, Texas, Utah, and West Virginia.
+Three of these states — Delaware, New Hampshire, and Utah — have joined this list since 2018.

 But individual/family and small group plans sold in Illinois are required to include coverage for infertility because the state’s benchmark plan includes infertility coverage, and in Texas, the benchmark plan includes coverage for diagnosis — but not treatment — of infertility, so diagnosis of infertility is covered on individual and small group plans in Texas as well.
 The interaction of benchmark plans and infertility coverage is discussed below.